-The Alliance for Public Health is a leading professional organization in Ukraine working to counter the spread of the epidemics of hepatitis C virus (HCV), HIV/AIDS, tuberculosis and other socially dangerous diseases.
-The Alliance is an implementer of the National HIV/AIDS Program in Ukraine with support from the Global Fund to Fight AIDS, Tuberculosis and Malaria.
+International charitable foundation “Alliance for Public Health” is a leading professional organization in Ukraine working in the sphere of public health response to epidemics of viral hepatitis C (HCV), HIV, tuberculosis and other public health challenges.
+Alliance is one of co-implementors of the national integrated health programs and starting 2004 of the programs funded by The Global Fund to Fight AIDS, Tuberculosis and Malaria.

-The campaign calls on non-governmental and patient organizations, governments, pharma and diagnostic companies, international donors and UN agencies to unite to expand access to treatment and eliminate the HCV epidemic at global level.
+Starting 2015 Alliance Centre of Best Practices in HIV, Hepatitis C and Drug Use initiated a global campaign “Unite to Eliminate HepC: Know it, Test it, Treat it”.
+The campaign united non-governmental and patient organizations, governments, pharma and diagnostic companies, international donors and UN agencies to scale up access to HCV treatment and to eliminate Hep C infection at the global level.
 This campaign united more than 20,000 participants, including international organizations from among Alliance partners, representatives of WHO, GF, UNITAID, and communities at international and national levels.